-Construction contract expense is determined as the sum of costs incurred plus interest capitalised during the year.
+Construction contract revenue is determined as the sum of costs incurred plus interest capitalised during the year.
 Revenue is recognised on a percentage of completion basis.
-The following amounts have been recorded in the consolidated income statements for the year ended 30 June 2009:
+The following amounts have been recorded in the consolidated income statement for the year ended 30 June 2010:

-2009 2008
+2010 2009

 Note \$000 \$000

-Construction contract revenue 6,687 -
+Construction contract revenue 63,696 6,687

-Construction contract expense (6,687) -
+Construction contract expense (63,696) (6,687)

 Construction contract revenue, net of expense 5(c) - -

 Financing for the construction has been received via a dedicated draw-down facility of \$110.0 million which includes an interest capitalisation limit of \$11.0 million.
 The facility provides Cochlear with funding for construction of the building project and excludes funding for specialist fit out work required by Cochlear to undertake its manufacturing operations.
 The facility makes specific reference to the building agreement, allowing for Cochlear to receive the full development fee from MU before repaying the facility.
-As at 30 June 2009, \$12.0 million of the facility is utilised.
+As at 30 June 2010, \$73.8 million (2009: \$12.0 million) of the facility was utilised.